By: Dr Vanessa Strauss

 "With her great merit of medicine and healing, manages and harmonizes the five agents, balances the Vital Breaths of Yin and Yang, dissolves the stagnant and eliminates the evil and dark.
 Under her mercy, those who miss the time of salvation catch up with the time of salvation.
 In charge of the safety of pregnancy and birth, as well as the healing of diseases, she takes the important role of Heavenly Healer.
 Seated on her precious throne, the Big Dipper peacefully cultivates divine perfection, refines celestial and terrestrial spirits, concentrates Vital Breath with an empty mind, and enters the Mystery of Mysteries." — The Great Sagely Primordial Sovereign of the Supreme, Mysterious and Numinous Big Dipper

 Solstice Acutonics Treatment

-The following treatment is based on the article "Sedna the Mysteries, Miracles and Infinite Capacity of Water, Remembering the Past and Future of Oriental Medicine”, by Donna Carey, LAc, Ellen F. Franklin PhD and Michelangelo, MA, MFA, CTM, published in Oriental Medicine Journal.
+The following treatment is based on the article "Sedna the Mysteries, Miracles and Infinite Capacity of Water, Remembering the Past and Future of East Asian Medicine”, by Donna Carey, LAc, Ellen F. Franklin PhD and Michelangelo, MA, MFA, CTM, published in Oriental Medicine Journal.